5 hrs

 Yes, it is definitely worth it to book shore excursions while cruising to Alaska.
 Typically, cruise ship passengers will have about 6-10 hours in each port (sometimes a bit longer or shorter).
 It is a great idea to book a tour with expert local tour guides who can help you make the most out of your short time in port.

-Common ways to save money on a cruise are to: travel in the shoulder season or purchace shore excursions from an local outlet, such as Alaska Shore Excursions.
+Common ways to save money on a cruise are to: travel in the shoulder season or purchase shore excursions from a local outlet, such as Alaska Shore Excursions, instead of from the cruise ship.

 June is the least rainy month.